 **Note this post does contain affiliate links.
-I may receive a small commission for any products you order thru this post.
+I may receive a small commission for any products you order through this post.

-I used my new favorite red paint color….
-Engine No. 9 to paint the pallet.
-(Note: Heirloom Traditions discontinued its Vintiques product line so use this Daredevil red instead.)
+I used my new favorite red paint color, Engine No. 9, to paint the pallet.
+(Note: Heirloom Traditions discontinued its Vintiques product line so use Americana instead.)
 After it dried, I went over it with Heirloom Traditions Jet Black wax on a wet sponge.
 It’s fast and easy!
-(And grab a good quality chalk paint brush – these are my favorite when working with chalk paints.
-A great investment in your DIY projects!)
+Grab a good quality chalk paint brush – these are my favorite when working with chalk paints.
+It’s a great investment for your DIY projects!

 The Mad Stencilist designed the “Joy to the World” stencil for my pallet.
 You can find it HERE for sale.
 I love that it’s BIG!!!!
 If you teach classes, hold workshops, etc…. get these huge stencils!!!!
 They make life so much easier and are so quick and can be reused a jillion times.

-I always use 3M’s 77 adhesive spray on my stencils.
+I always use 3M 77 adhesive spray on my stencils.
 This helps to eliminate bleeding.

 One of my minor irritations is when people don’t “fix their bridges” on their word stencils.
 It’s such a quick step and makes a huge difference in how professional your stencil looks.
 This video makes it easy to see what I’m talking about.
 Ignore my scary face and voice at the end.

-After I stenciled it all in BLACK BEAN, I shifted the stencil slightly up and to the side so the black would be a shadow and then I RE-STENCILED it all in this FRENCH VANILLA color.
+After I stenciled it all in Cinder, I shifted the stencil slightly up and to the side so the black would be a shadow and then I RE-STENCILED it all in this Farmhouse color.
 It’s thick and covers in one coat!
-Notice in this picture that they wind had just picked up and my paint bowl is literally standing up on it’s edge.
+Notice in this picture that they wind had just picked up and my paint bowl is literally standing up on its edge.
 Classic.

 Here’s a demo on stencil shadowing!!!!!!!
 Also, please notice my imaginary thigh gap. xoxo